Women of Stanford Law (WSL)

 Brief overviews of WSL’s various committees are provided below.

-Community Service and Social Justice Committee
+Community Service Committee

 The Community Service and Social Justice Committee organizes various volunteer activities, donation-based efforts, and social justice programming throughout the year.
 These events include, most prominently, our annual gift drive for CORA, the only agency in San Mateo County with the sole purpose of serving victims of domestic violence.

 For more information contact the 2015-2016 organization leaders: